prashima-kp/SALES-DASHBOARD-_EXCEL/README.md

-# SALES-DASHBOARD-_EXCEL
-Interactive Excel dashboard analyzing supermarket sales, profit, and regional performance
+## Sales Dashboard in Excel

 # Project Overview

-This project is an interactive Excel dashboard built to analyze supermarket sales, profit, and regional performance.
-It helps identify top-performing categories, profitable regions, and overall business trends.
+This project is an interactive Excel dashboard designed to analyze supermarket sales, profit, and regional performance.
+The dashboard provides insights into key business metrics and helps identify trends across categories and regions.

 # Tools Used